By Tasha Mesina, Cindra Grooming Products

 Real-World Takeaways

+I look at a clip like this and think about the fifteen minutes before it happened, not the moment itself.
 Athletic breeds require athletic-level management.
-When a door, gate, latch, or lead fails, a fit dog can cover distance fast.
+When a door, gate, latch, or lead fails, a fit dog can cover distance fast, and I've seen it happen with far less spectacle than an Olympic finish line.

 About Cindra